 The people of the Khumbu

-This is the homeland of the Sherpa people who are renowned for their immense fortitude and strength.
+This is the homeland of the Sherpa people who are renowned for their immense fortitude and strength, as well as their wonderfully friendly disposition.
 They are predominantly Buddhist and earn their income primarily from tourism and climbing expeditions.
 Sherpa Tenzing Norgay is still the most famous of all Sherpas having successfully summited Everest with Sir Edmund Hillary in 1953.

 Treks in the Everest region